 Last line of defense

-The failure of “the” Republican Party — broadly understood as a network of elected, local and state party officials, donors, insiders and affiliated interest and lobby groups — to stop Trump so far has fueled much discussion.
+The failure of “the” Republican Party — broadly understood as a network of elected, local and state party officials, donors, insiders and affiliated interest and lobby groups — to stop Trump so far has fueled a lot of discussion.

 Four political scientists argued in an influential 2008 book, The Party Decides, that party actors normally influence the electorate in various subtle ways, from making endorsements to organizing events in their states to spending money on advertising.